careers-crime-scene-investigator-990x358-v2

 • Step 2: Consider attending a police academy (less than one year) – At least half of full-time CSIs are law enforcement officers, according to the ICSIA, making this a viable path into the career.
 The police academy typically does not require any education beyond high school and will teach cadets the basics of community policing, including self-defense, proper protocol, and the fundamentals of investigation.
 To be eligible for admissions, the Los Angeles Police Department (LAPD) has four qualifications: an applicant must be 20 years old at the time of application and 21 years old at the time of graduation, hold a high school diploma or two-year associate’s degree, be a US citizen, and pass a criminal background check.

 • Step 3: Earn a crime scene technician certificate (timeline varies) – To earn specialized experience in crime scene investigation, high school graduates, two-year degree holders, and police officers can enroll in an online certificate program.
-An example program is the online crime scene technician certificate offered by Purdue Global.
+An example program is the online crime scene technician certificate offered by Purdue University Global.
 This 41-credit program teaches students the analytical procedures, documentation, collection, and preservation processes required to become a crime scene technician.
 Several start dates are offered throughout the year, and students can expect to spend 15 to 18 hours per week on their studies.
 This program costs $371 per credit.

 • Step 5: Obtain entry-level experience (timeline varies) – After graduating either from the police academy or a bachelor’s degree program, it is time to get hands-on experience in crime scene investigation.
 Brand new law enforcement officers likely will not have much say in where they are placed, but expressing an interest in CSI and volunteering to take on this role can lead to on-the-job training and ultimately more responsibility.
 Job search sites such as Indeed can help job seekers find open positions in cities across the United States.
 The American Academy of Forensic Sciences (AAFS) shares job postings for those interested in the forensic science field and who are considering it as a career.